jlpienaar/combina/README.md

 * Despite having multiple last names, many names are quite common, so it is not unusual to find two students with exactly the same names, eg. Gabriela Moreira da Silva Castro.

 The teaching assistants are forced to merge two excel spreadsheets by hand, which means going through a list of over 100 students' names, finding the matching student from a similar list, and copy-pasting their data into a single table.
 This is a tragic and unnecessary waste of time. `combina.py` does most of the work automatically, asking for help only in cases where it is not sure how to match the students.
-Testing it on real student data, it correctly matched about 96% of the students and asked for help for the remaining 4%, meaning that it made zero errors.
+Testing it on sample data, it correctly matched about 96% of the students and asked for help for the remaining 4%, meaning that it made zero errors.

 ### Usage